Quick Answer

 Legal and agent service costs vary by family size and investment route but generally range between USD 8,000 and 15,000.

-What Happens After You Become a Citizen
+What Happens After You Become a Grenadian Citizen?

 Grenadian citizenship is permanent and does not carry any residency or visitation obligations.
 Once granted, investors enjoy full rights equal to those of natural-born citizens, with no requirement to live in or travel to Grenada to maintain their status.